idvorkin/techdiary/README.md

     core.autocrlf=input
     core.safecrlf=false

-Sometimes your repo gets screwed up and needs to be fixed.
-In that case, erase all files, and recheckout.
+Sometimes your repository gets screwed up and needs to be fixed.
+In that case, erase all files, and re checkout.

     #!/bin/sh
     # remove local tree